Antimony: Precautions

-The tolerable daily intake (TDI) proposed by WHO is 6 µg antimony per kilogram of body weight.
-The immediately dangerous to life or health (IDLH) value for antimony is 50 mg/m3.
+The tolerable daily intake (TDI) proposed by WHO is 6 μg antimony per kilogram of body weight.
+The immediately dangerous to life or health (IDLH) value for antimony is 50 mg/m3 (50 μg/L).

 Toxicity

 Certain compounds of antimony appear to be toxic, particularly antimony trioxide and antimony potassium tartrate.
 Effects may be similar to arsenic poisoning.
 Occupational exposure may cause respiratory irritation, pneumoconiosis, antimony spots on the skin, gastrointestinal symptoms, and cardiac arrhythmias.
 In addition, antimony trioxide is potentially carcinogenic to humans.

 Adverse health effects have been observed in humans and animals following inhalation, oral, or dermal exposure to antimony and antimony compounds.
 Antimony toxicity typically occurs either due to occupational exposure, during therapy or from accidental ingestion.
 It is unclear if antimony can enter the body through the skin.
 The presence of low levels of antimony in saliva may also be associated with dental decay.